sunildivyam/ng-profile-builder/README.md

 # ng-profile-builder
 Angular 8 Profile Builder app, lets you create your profile and show &amp; print it in multiple layouts.

-Serves Apllication data from a local JSON, using JSON Server
+Serves and updates Apllication data from/to Google Firebase App Authentication is implemented using Google Firebase And is hosted on the Google Firebase.